plebemineira/nuts/X.md

 ## Economic limitations

-This is a PPLNS-style reward distribution, which puts the risk on the side of the miner.
+This reward distribution strategy puts the variance risk on the side of the miner.

 ## SV2 protocol extension